cucumber/common/datatable/README.md

 ]
 ```

-Sometimes a data table has its the keys are in the first column.
+Sometimes a table has its the keys are in the first column.

 ```gherkin
 | KMSY | Louis Armstrong New Orleans International Airport |